 Personal Injury: Claims Against The Government

-City Hall
+Fighting City Hall

 Government Immune to Claims

-The concept of ‘sovereign immunity’ historically shielded government entities at all levels against liability, meaning they could not be sued.
+The concept of sovereign immunity historically shielded government entities at all levels against liability, meaning they could not be sued.
 “The King can do no wrong” is the way it was put in the distant past.
 Even though there was no King in the United States, sovereign immunity persisted for centuries.
 Government agencies, public officials and educational institutions enjoyed protection against law suits.

-Claims against Government
+Claims Against The Government

 However, this largely changed in the middle of the 20th century with the passage by U.S. Congress of the Federal Tort Claims Act.
-The Act specified when, where and how the federal government can be sued and under what circumstances.
-The Federal Tort Claims Act brings a limited waiver of liability under certain circumstances and only where there is strict compliance with a newly enacted procedural matrix.
-Procedures not existing in cases of any other kind, including ‘presentment’ are imposed.
-A virtual minefield of traps for the unwary are set, allowing those with perseverance and fortitude to sue the government, but only if they tread very carefully through the procedural minefield.
+This law states when, where and how the federal government can be sued and under what circumstances.
+The Federal Tort Claims Act brings a limited waiver of immunity where claimants strictly comply with the law’s procedural matrix.

 State Level Claims – Jurisdiction by Jurisdiction